Ailantha

 .

-So I paid $5.99 to youtube, linked my laptop screen to the TV screen, and Maria, Justin, Tommy and I settled onto the family room couch with unmuted excitement to watch the movie of the moment.
+So I paid $5.99 to Youtube, linked my laptop screen to the TV screen, and my daughter, son, and son-in-law and I settled onto the family room couch with unmuted excitement to watch the movie of the moment.

-As it turned out, Maria had been spot-on in the less-than-glowing assessment she'd given the movie the day before.
+As it turned out, my daughter had been spot-on in the less-than-glowing assessment she'd given the movie the day before.
 (See the last line of yesterday's post).

 But then the point of watching "The Interview" last night was never to enjoy a quality movie experience.
 It was to be part of something, an event, a moment of American solidarity, part of a counterstroke against a dictator who thought he could oppress our right free speech and artistic expression by threats and intimidation.